Visibility, Discoverability, Findability, Search Engine Optimization (SEO) and Academic SEO in Digital Repositories: A scoping review

 Considering the powerful emergence of ChatGPT in society at large and in journalism in particular, this study aims to quantify the impact of ChatGPT on journalism from the perspective of news generation on this topic, its repercussions on social networks, and its impact on the academic sphere.
 This study quantitatively analyses the impact of ChatGPT on journalism from its launch on 30 November 2022 to 18 November 2023.
 It examines news coverage, Wikipedia visits, social media posts (Facebook, Instagram, and X), and academic output.
 Data was collected from Media Cloud, Wikipedia, and Proquest.
 Results were generated in Flourish Studio, and analysis included normalization of records to avoid duplicates and ensure relevance to scholarly output.
 The analysis of diverse documents underscores the versatility of the technology and the growing intersection between automation and journalistic writing.
 The study anticipates a future of increased human-machine collaboration in journalism.
 Key findings indicate widespread global coverage of the topic, reflecting a commensurate audience interest, as evidenced by internet search logs and social conversations.

-Content curation in a university library: Case study of scientific dissemination in Geology and Marine Sciences with the TELLUS and NEREUS newsletters
+Content curation in a university library: Case study of scientific dissemination in Geology and Ocean Sciences with TELLUS and NEREUS newsletters

-The article aims to analyze the content curation process and the impact of TELLUS and NEREUS newsletters on subscribers .
-These newsletters , focusing on geology and ocean sciences , disseminate curated news to keep readers informed about scientific developments .
-The study seeks to establish metrics for accurately measuring subscriber interest and satisfaction A key challenge is the lack of specificity and standardized metrics for such specialized newsletters .
-To achieve the objectives, this study employees the almost study methodology .
-The evolution of the newsletters are analyzed based on data extracted from messaging platforms Additionally , participant observation is used to examine key aspects such as platforms used , the curation system , information sources , topics covered , and the developed metrics system.
-Findings reveal stable open and click -to-open rates over time , indicating that subscribers maintain consistent expectations of interest regardless of the specific content Additionally , subscribers are classified into 16 categories based on interaction habits , providing valuable insights into reader behavior .
-These classifications and metrics are essential for understanding the audience and measuring the newsletters ‘ impact and success.
+The article aims to analyze the content curation process and the impact of TELLUS and NEREUS newsletters on subscribers.
+These newsletters, focusing on geology and ocean sciences, disseminate curated news to keep readers informed about scientific developments.
+The study seeks to establish metrics for accurately measuring subscriber interest and satisfaction.
+A key challenge is the lack of specificity and standardized metrics for such specialized newsletters.
+This study employs the case study methodology to achieve the objectives.
+The evolution of the newsletters is analyzed based on data extracted from email marketing platforms.
+Additionally, participant observation is used to examine key aspects such as platforms used, the curation system, information sources, topics covered, and the developed metrics system.
+Findings reveal stable open and click-to-open rates over time, indicating that subscribers maintain consistent levels of interest regardless of the specific content.
+Additionally, subscribers are classified into 16 categories based on interaction habits, providing valuable insights into reader behavior.
+These classifications and metrics are essential for understanding the audience and measuring the newsletters’ impact and success.
 The study highlights the importance of continuous adaptation to new technologies, the value of specialized information for a diverse audience, the relevance of email as a communication channel, and the development of own metrics focused on user satisfaction.
 These contributions can be applied to other libraries and scientific dissemination newsletters.

 A bibliometric analysis of the past 25 years at International Journal of Geographical Information Science